aws-quickstart/cdk-eks-blueprints/docs/extensibility.md

         });
 ```

-After secret provider class is mounted to any pod, you will see that a Kubernetes secret (for example `my-addon-license-secret`) is also created in the target namespace.
+After the secret volume is mounted (on any pod), you will see that a Kubernetes secret (for example `my-addon-license-secret`) is also created in the target namespace.
 See the supplied [code example](#example-extension) for more details.

 ## Private Extensions